 I'm using Moda white cotton for this tutorial.

 Loosen the gripper on your hoop and press the top portion of the hoop onto the base hoop.
 Once it is seated in place, pull just slightly on the hooped fabric edges to create an even tight smooth surface.

 Now, take your fingers and with slight pressure push down on the edges of the top hoop all the way around which slightly pushes the top hoop downward into the sides of the bottom hoop, and tighten the hoop grip with your fingers, and finally use a screw driver to further tighten the hoop grip.
 Don't exert too much pressure with the screw driver or you will strip the hoop gripper, but just to the point of resistance.

 For this tutorial, I'm using a dense design that comes with my machines built in embroidery designs.

 Change the needle in your machine for embroidery frequently.
 I change needles on average every 8 hours of embroidery.
 I may stop and change needles even more frequently when doing dense embroideries.

-I prefer to use Superior 90/14 Topstitch Organ needles for almost all my embroideries.
-You may find them locally, or online.
+Some embroiderers like the smaller size needles.
+Use what works for you.
+I prefer to use Superior 90/14 Topstitch Organ needles for almost all my embroidery projects.